CrisGiacomazzi/Indometh-Models/README.md

 The objective of this project is to perform a comparative analysis of single-compartment and two-compartment pharmacokinetic models (Pinheiro, 2026).
 By evaluating key performance metrics, this study aims to determine the most mathematically robust and physiologically adequate model for Indometh.

 # Development
 The function nlme() in the library(nlme)performs nonlinear regression on plasma concentration versus time to estimate the elimination rate constant (k_el), elimination half-life (t1/2), initial concentration (C0), apparent volume of distribution (Vd), and clearance (CL) to calculate the population-level averages (fixed effects) and individual-level deviations (random effects).

+## 1-Compartment model
 Due to the sample size and data density limitations inherent to the Indometh dataset, a parsimonious modeling strategy was adopted.
 The structural model was restricted to minimal essential parameters to ensure numerical stability, prevent overfitting, and achieve robust model convergence within the nlme framework:

 First-order kinetic equation: